 - Log on to the DMDC Reserve Component Purchased TRICARE Application and follow the instructions to "Disenroll"

 - Complete the Reserve Component Health Coverage Request Form (DD Form 2896-1)

 - Print and mail your completed form to your regional contractor.

-A 12-month purchase lockout will apply, which means you won't be able to purchase TRICARE Reserve Select again for up to one year.
+A 12-month purchase lockout will apply, which means you will not be able to purchase TRICARE Retired Reserve again for up to one year.

 Don't Just Stop Making Payments

-If you don't follow the correct steps to end your coverage and you simply stop making premium payments, your coverage is suspended.
-During this time, you're still responsible for any premium amounts that are due.
+If you don't follow the correct steps to end your coverage and you simply stop making premium payments, your coverage ends.
+However, you're still responsible for any premium amounts that are due.

 Change in FEHB Eligibility or Enrollment